Clan of Ostoja: Land and nominations

 Fighting many wars with Ottoman Empire could not stop the Turkish side to grow and take more land in east, west and south.
 Sigismund found himself in a difficult position.
 He already took a loan from Polish king when signing the Treaty of Lubovla but the royal coffers were empty since he used every penny in the war against rebellious Venice.
 Since he could not pay back the loan given by Polish king, he lost 16 towns in Spiš area to Polish side.

 Emperor Sigismund saw his enemies expanding in almost every direction.
 The Ottoman Empire in the east, Italian republics in south, the Hussite threat in north.
-However, the pact with Albert II of Germany that was supposed to marry Elisabeth of Bohemia, the daughter and heiress of Emperor Sigismund of Luxemburg, and the pact with the Clan of Ostoja was protecting north side of the Kingdom.
+However, the pact with Albert II of Germany that was supposed to marry Elizabeth of Luxembourg, the daughter and heiress of Emperor Sigismund of Luxemburg, and the pact with the Clan of Ostoja was protecting north side of the Kingdom.
 And through marriage between Katarina of Beckov and the Duke Przemyslaw of the Piast dynasty, the Kingdom could count on more support in the battle against Hussite side.
 It was all set to form powerful coalition.
 As Albert II would be the successor on the Hungarian throne and the Clan of Ostoja would hold the position in Upper Hungary and south of Poland together with the Piast dynasty, the focus could then be to stop Ottoman Empire to expand more in west direction.